 Now for the fun part, place your applique design with the adhesive side (wrong side of applique fabric) centered onto the right side of your garment.
 Press the applique design onto your garment following the same directions as above using the pressing cloth and holding in place for about 5 seconds.
 Viola!!

-If you cut your design out using Pinking Shears or used a tightly woven fabric like twill, canvas, denim, felt or fleece (which either don’t fray or very little fraying occurs) your applique design could be set to go.
+If you cut your design out using Pinking Shears or used a tightly woven fabric like twill, canvas, denim, felt or fleece (which either doesn’t fray or very little fraying occurs) your applique design could be set to go.
+But a narrow, close, zigzag stitch gives a professional finish look and helps to keep the fraying to a minimum.
+Also, applying a little fray check to the edges of your applique helps with the fraying issue too.
+If using fray check, apply that to the edges first, iron on your applique, and then sew a narrow, close together, zigzag stitch.

 Next blog will be about sewing suggestions for your applique.
 In the meantime, have fun designing appliques and think of all the different uses for them.
 Appliques really personalize your project and are a very workable craft to do with a child or young teenager to help them update their room.
 The ideas are endless.